 LF: AEL grantees may provide a referral form to potential MACC users that includes their TEAMS participant ID.

-NLF: AEL grantees must be aware that if an AEL participant is unable to provide a TEAMS participant ID to the MACC, a MACC instructor may obtain the participant’s contact information, such as full name, phone number, and other, non–personally identifiable information to obtain the TEAMS participant ID from the AEL grantee.
+NLF: AEL grantees must be aware that if an AEL participant is unable to provide a TEAMS participant ID to the MACC, a MACC instructor may obtain the participant’s contact information, such as full name, phone number, and other, non–personally identifiable information, to obtain the TEAMS participant ID from the AEL grantee.
 The MACC instructor may contact the AEL participant after obtaining the TEAMS participant ID from the grantee in order to provide math services.

 LF: AEL participants may use the MACC on an as-needed basis or schedule regular tutoring sessions.